aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 These are the steps to prepare the CloudFormation template (customer-stack.yml) to be executable.

+Included in the repository are a minimal set of AWS policies needed to be able to run the CloudFormation template for integration with Snowflake.
+It is packaged in the policies.zip file that contains the various policies in json file format.

 ## Snowflake Resources needed

 Load a tabular dataset (i.e. a CSV file) into Snowflake and put it on a Snowflake table.
 For instance, you can use the Abalone data, originally from the UCI data repository (https://archive.ics.uci.edu/ml/datasets/abalone).